 People want to be tested for coronavirus, but not everyone is eligible for it.
 Due to the shortage of rapid test kits, the government prioritized individuals that are most eligible for the test.
 But most of us are curious as to how it performed and who is eligible to be tested.
+The good news is that you can now receive kits from companies such as FirstSign LFT.

 When you have the symptoms, are you eligible to be tested out?
 Is it free?
 Or how will they distribute the result?
 These questions are common because people are starting to worry about this virus.
 To answer your curiosity, we will talk about the eligibility, procedure, and how they handle the result.